 Nigel has been a Foundation Governor since 2006 and chairs the Finance & Staffing Committee.

-Ian was elected as a Parent Governor in May 2015 and has two children attending the school (as well as being married to Mrs Simpson (Catherine)).
+Ian was elected as a Parent Governor in May 2015 and became a Foundation Governor in December 2017.
+Ian's children attended the school and he is married to Mrs Simpson (Catherine).
 Ian is a self-employed driving instructor who is well known throughout the local area and has a reputation for being approachable and friendly with a wicked sense of humour.

 Three years as the Chair of Friends of Orton School have provided him with an insight into the workings of the school and Ian has already developed a good working relationship with children, staff and parents.